baksoftware/gpt/13-orgsim/CURRENT_FUNCTIONALITY.md

   - Current Location (e.g., "Assigned to [Person Name] ([Discipline]) on Team [Team Name]" or "Backlog of Team [Team Name]").
 - **Event Log**: A scrollable view of the `eventLog` from the `SimulationState`.

-### 3. D3.js Force-Directed Graph
+### 3. PixiJS Canvas Rendering
-- **SVG Canvas**: An SVG element hosts the D3 visualization.
+- **Pixi Stage**: A PixiJS stage hosts the rendering.
-- **Nodes**:
+- **Elements**:
-  - **Teams**: Rendered as large circles.
-Customer teams have a distinct appearance.
+  - **Teams**: Rendered as circles.
+Customer teams might have a distinct appearance.
-  - **People**: Rendered as smaller circles, positioned generally within their team circle by the force simulation.
-Colors are based on their `discipline`.
+  - **People**: Rendered as smaller circles, positioned within their team circle.
+Colors could be based on their `discipline`.
   - **Work Units**: Rendered as small circles.
-Colors are based on their `type`.
+Colors could be based on their `type`.
-  - Node labels display names/IDs.
+  - Labels might display names/IDs.
-- **Links (Lines)**:
+- **Layout**:
-  - Connecting people to their respective teams.
-  - Connecting people to the `WorkUnit` they are currently working on (styled distinctively).
+  - Basic positioning logic to place people within their teams and arrange teams on the stage.
-  - Connecting `WorkUnits` in a team's backlog to that team circle.
+  - Work units are positioned based on their current assignment (e.g., near a person or in a team's backlog area).
-- **Force Simulation**:
-  - `d3.forceSimulation` manages node positions.
-  - Forces include:
-    - `forceLink`: Maintains link distances (varied by link type).
-    - `forceManyBody`: Provides repulsion between nodes.
-    - `forceCenter`: Keeps the graph centered.
-    - `forceCollide`: Prevents nodes from overlapping based on their radius.
-- **Interactivity**: Nodes can be manually dragged with the mouse; the simulation adapts.
-- **Dynamic Updates**: The D3 graph (node positions, link states, colors, presence of nodes/links) updates reactively whenever the `simState` from the simulation engine changes (i.e., after each tick when running, or after load/reset).
+- **Dynamic Updates**: The PixiJS stage updates reactively whenever the `simState` from the simulation engine changes (i.e., after each tick when running, or after load/reset).